Alex Morgan, US women’s soccer team honored at The ESPYS

-LOS ANGELES (AP) — Alex Morgan won female athlete of the year and shared the best team award with her U.S. women’s national soccer teammates at The ESPYS on Wednesday night, hours after the group was honored with a ticker-tape parade in New York City to celebrate their Women’s World Cup championship.
+LOS ANGELES (AP) — The U.S. women’s national soccer team celebrated its Women’s World Cup victory on both coasts Wednesday, honored with a ticker-tape parade in New York City before jetting to the West Coast and collecting trophies at The ESPYS in the evening.

+Alex Morgan won female athlete of the year and shared the best team award with her soccer mates.

 “Sorry, but this is probably the second-best trophy we won this week,” Morgan said jokingly, hoisting her individual trophy.

-As she got up from the front row, Megan Rapinoe’s black tuxedo jacket opened and exposed her left breast, which was caught by cameras showing the in-show feed of the show.
-It wasn’t immediately known whether it went out over the national telecast.
+As she got up from the front row, Megan Rapinoe’s black tuxedo jacket opened and exposed her left breast, which was caught by cameras showing the in-house feed of the show.
+It wasn’t immediately known whether it went out over the live national telecast.

 “I’ve dropped the F-bomb on every stage the last four days, so we’ll just spare you that,” Rapinoe told the audience.